THE SAN DIEGO POLYMER CLAY GUILD BY-LAWS

 Section 4.
 Officers and committees may make expenditures up to their budgetary limit without prior approval by the Board.

 Section 5.
 Non-budgeted expenditures in excess of $150 but not exceeding $300 shall be submitted to the Board of Directors for approval by a simple majority.
 Non-budgeted expenditures over $300 shall be submitted to the membership for approval.
 A majority vote of the members present at a general meeting shall authorize the expenditure.

 The Executive Board may establish or eliminate standing and special committees as it deems necessary.
 Ad Hoc Committees are those which are established on a temporary basis for a specific purpose.
 Chairpersons of Ad Hoc committees are not members of the Board of Directors.

 The following Standing Committees shall be established:

 Section 1.
-Julie Fund: Shall promote, through its possible funding, the promulgation of the knowledge of polymer clay through classes, workshops, the Round Robin and by any other means which encourage education.
+Memorial Fund: Shall promote, through its possible funding, the promulgation of the knowledge of polymer clay through classes, workshops, the Round Robin and by any other means which encourage education.